msteveb/tmake/README.md

 Orphan Targets
 --------------
-tmake maintains a cache of all targets which have previously been built.
+tmake maintains a cache of all targets that have previously been built.
 This allows tmake to "know" when rules change such that a previous target is no longer a target, and thus the old file can be discarded.